iRNA-COSI/APAeval/execution_workflows/DaPars/README.md

 When 'mode' parameter is set to 'differential', the workflow to obtain differential challenge output will be run.
 When 'mode' parameter is set to 'identification', the workflow to obtain identification challenge will be run.
 When mode is set to anything other than 'differential' or 'identification'. the workflow will throw an error.
-This file also has a parameter called 'genome_file' which holds the relative path from DaPars to the gtf genome file to be used.
-The relative path is the path that leads to the gtf genome file starting from the DaPars folder.
+This file also has a parameter called 'genome_file' which holds the absolute path to the gtf genome file to be used.
+The absolute path can be obtained by running 'pwd' in the folder that the gtf genome file is in.

 ### Steps to run this:
  - When 'mode' parameter is set to 'differential', DaPars requires exactly two distinct conditions to be provided.
 An